Kalil ElMedkhar: Professional

 On January 14, 2021, ElMedkhar signed a two-year deal with MLS side FC Dallas after Dallas acquired his homegrown player rights from Philadelphia Union in exchange for $50,000 of General Allocation Money, with further Allocation Money dependence on ElMedkhar meeting certain performance metrics.

 He made his professional debut on May 8, 2021, starting for Dallas's USL League One affiliate side North Texas SC against Chattanooga Red Wolves in a 1–0 loss.

 Following the 2022 season, ElMedkhar's contract option was declined by Dallas.

 On January 12, 2023, ElMedkhar signed with D.C.
 United affiliate club Loudoun United.

+ElMedkhar joined FC Tulsa on November 18, 2024, as their first acquisition of the offseason.

 Personal

 ElMedkhar was born in Delaware in the United States, but also holds Syrian citizenship as his father emigrated from Syria to study medicine at the University of Delaware.
+His mother died due to cancer in June 2023.